soobeenpark/FreshTracks/README.md

 Built using Python 3.8 (venv).
 Ubuntu 20.04 LTS.
 Please refer to `requirements.txt` to view the full list of dependencies used.

+Some of the main dependencies used are:
+1. PRAW - Python Reddit API Wrapper
+2. Spotipy - Python Spotify API Wrapper
+3. MongoDB + PyMongo - To store track and playlist data
+4. PyMODM - ODM/ORM-like layer above PyMongo

 In order to run this script, the username, password, app client_id, and app client_secret need to be set in a separate `praw.ini` config file.